ASAGNORI/ASAGNORI/README.md

 ## Hi/Olá !
 I'm Angëlo Sagnori

-Mission: Create value through technology to improve the world, people, and processes, driving innovation and efficiency with data
+My mission is to transform data into a competitive advantage by delivering SAP Data & Analytics and Artificial Intelligence solutions that foster innovation and intelligent automation to improve the world, people, and processes—driving innovation and efficiency through data.

-SAP Data & Analytics specialist since 2011, working on implementation, optimization, and support projects for companies across various industries.
-Expertise in SAP Datasphere, SAP Analytics Cloud (SAC), HANA and Google Cloud, focusing on data architecture, modeling, and integrations to support strategic decision-making and digital transformation.
+As a specialist in SAP Data & Analytics since 2011, with expertise in SAP Datasphere, SAP Analytics Cloud (SAC), HANA, and Google Cloud, I work on implementation, optimization, and support projects for companies across various sectors.

+Focused on data architecture, modeling, and integrations to support strategic decision-making and digital transformation, I utilize a best-practice approach to design and implement SAP and Cloud solutions that efficiently integrate data, delivering strategic insights while leveraging Artificial Intelligence, GenAI, agents, and intelligent automation.

 ✅ Business Impact: Enhanced decision-making efficiency for strategic clients through new implementations and digital transformation.